unChaz/sci-fi-5e/srd/classes/warlock.md

 *Prerequisite: 15th level*

-You can see the true form of any shapechanger or creature concealed by illusion or transmutation magic while the creature is within 30 feet of you and within line of sight.
+You can see the true form of any shapechanger or creature concealed by illusion or transmutation tek while the creature is within 30 feet of you and within line of sight.

 #### Otherworldly Patrons